raphaka/cairn1e_toki_pona/nasin-musi.md

 <!--### Rounds
 The game typically plays without strict time accounting.
 In a fight or circumstance where timing is helpful, use rounds to keep track of when something occurs.
 A **round** is roughly ten seconds of in-game time and is comprised of turns.-->
 ### tenpo sike
-tenpo mute lon insa musi la sina nanpa ala e tenpo. taso utala en tenpo ante la nanpa tenpo li ken pona. tenpo ni la o musi kepeken **tenpo sike**. tenpo sike wan li sama tenpo lili lili 10s pi insa musi. insa pi tenpo sike la tenpo tawa li lon.
+tenpo mute lon insa musi la sina nanpa ala e tenpo. taso utala en tenpo ante la nanpa tenpo li ken pona. tenpo ni la o musi kepeken **tenpo sike**. tenpo sike wan li sama tenpo lili lili 10s pi insa musi. insa pi tenpo sike la tenpo tawa li lon. tenpo tawa pi kulupu jan musi li pini la tenpo tawa pi kulupu jan ante li open. pini ni la tenpo tawa pi kulupu jan musi li open sin.

 <!--### Actions
 On their turn, a character may move up to 40ft and take up to one action.
 This may be casting a spell, attacking, making a second move, or some other reasonable action.-->